mjspriggs/overview/ui.md

 In a connected world, security is more important than ever, and we've built it into the platform [Click Menu icon > Security and Compliance].
 With the {{site.data.keyword.cloud_notm}} Security and Compliance Center [Click Dashboard], you can set up a unified dashboard to monitor security and compliance, govern configuration, and gain insights into threats.

-If you prefer to work from the command line [Click IBM Cloud Shell menu item], you can manage your {{site.data.keyword.cloud_notm}} account and resources right from your browser with {{site.data.keyword.cloud-shell_notm}}.
+If you prefer to work from the command line [Click IBM Cloud Shell menu item], you can manage your {{site.data.keyword.cloud_notm}} account and resources from your browser with {{site.data.keyword.cloud-shell_notm}}.
 Just open {{site.data.keyword.cloud-shell_short}} to start using the {{site.data.keyword.cloud_notm}} CLI and tons of other plug-ins, tools, and runtimes with no installation needed.

 If you run into any questions as you're working in {{site.data.keyword.cloud_notm}}, visit the Support Center [Click Support menu option], where you'll find FAQs and common tasks that can help you to resolve your issue quickly without even having to contact {{site.data.keyword.cloud_notm}}.
 However, if you do need to get in touch with us or open a support case, those options are also available to you.